 Independent Assessment (1964) was directed by Derek Stewart, with associate producer Terry Trench, photographed by Rene Boeniger, edited by Jeanine Bradlaugh, with music by Leslie Williams.

-By Hydrofoil to London (1964), about two hydrofoils travelling from the Netherlands to London, with associate producer Terry Trench and music by James Harpham, has no director credited.
+By Hydrofoil to London (1964), about two hydrofoils travelling from the Netherlands to London, credits Terry Trench as associate producer.
+The music is by James Harpham.
 Watch the whole of By Hydrofoil to London on BP Video Library.

 800 Mile Voyage (1964), about a hovercraft journey from Glasgow to London, was directed by Gerard Bryant, with associate producer Terry Trench, edited by Jeanine Bradlaugh, with music by Charles Zwar.
 Watch the whole of 800 Mile Voyage on BP Video Library.